lidiahannn/chatbot/README.md

 outside of this range is considered as `uwk`.
 + bucketing and padding sentences: put sentence with similar length into same bucket and pad to same length to avoid unnecessary computation.
-+ iterate dataset for mini-batch training
++ iterate dataset for mini-batch training.

 ## Word embedding
 Word embedding is needed to retrieve each of the words in the question and answer data sets.
 Word vectors are retrieved